rx-angular/rx-angular/libs/state/docs/snippets/component-logic-comparison.md

 and shows the difference of imperative and declarative/reactive programming.

 **Problem**:
-As problem we discuss a component which
+We have a component that:

 - maintains a state `{ count: number }`
 - displays the actual value of `count`